anon-blue/anon.blue/README.txt

               dddddddyou are to chou,jwowo jujiegongzuo !!!

-                               wdawdawswfuckthe fucking asshole , and oscar 's c omputer is pushing the my butt. hellium and nutrient fucking c
+                               wdawdawswfuckthe fucking asshole , and oscar 's c omputer is pushing the my butt. hellium and nutrient fucking crazing connnecting the internet and

                   tjytjyjghjhdgfhghjfg